Laptop Management For Remote Teams

 Protecting Against Data Theft for a Lost or Stolen Laptop

 According to Forrester, 15% of data breaches result from a lost or stolen laptop.
 A common pitfall for data security is misplaced laptops, resulting in data theft.
-Good laptop management can protect against data theft and ensure the company information is safe when a laptop is stolen.
+Good laptop management can protect against data theft and ensure that company information is safe when a laptop is stolen.

 Issues with Repairing and Maintaining Laptops